 It was established on July 25, 1987 bifurcated from the Archdiocese of Madurai.
-The Most Rev. S. Edward Francis was the First Bishop of the new Diocese and Bp.
-Jebamalai Susaimanickam succeeded him as the second bishop.
+The Most Rev. S. Edward Francis DD., was the First Bishop of the Diocese and the Most Rev. Dr. Jebamalai Susaimanickam DD., STD. succeeded him as the second bishop.

-31 years after, the diocese has 62 parish centers,734 mission stations about 107 diocesan clergy, 19 religious oder priests and over 350 religious men and women serving at various religious and educational institutions in the diocesan region.
+31 years after, the diocese has 82 parish centers, 752 mission stations about 155 diocesan clergy, 60 religious order priests and over 435 religious men and women serving at various religious and educational institutions in the diocesan region.